Can flea bites make my pet sick?

 When your cat or dog eats a flea that’s carrying a tapeworm egg, it eventually hatches and attaches to your pet’s intestine.
 Tapeworms rarely cause major complications while inside your pet.
 You might notice small tapeworm segments in your pet’s feces.
 These proglottids are the primary way of diagnosing a tapeworm.
 They contain eggs that can hatch and generate a tapeworm infestation.

 Prevention is the best way to handle flea problems.
 It’s important to keep your pet’s living area clean.
 You’ll also find a variety of products to prevent and eliminate fleas in your home.

 Your vet can recommend powders, dips, flea collars, and other personal care products to treat and protect your pet.
 She can also provide treatment for flea-related diseases and irritations.

 Contact Hebron Veterinary Hospital

-To learn more about flea bites and the problems they cause, give us a call at (860) 228-4324.
+To learn more about flea bites and the problems they cause, give us a call at (860) 228-4324 or visit our contact page.
 We’ll provide the information, preventative care, and treatment your pets need.